Wills & Probate FAQs

 What is Probate?

-Answer: This applies when there is a Will.
-It is here that final debts are settled, and legal title to property is formally passed from the decedent to his/her heirs.
+Answer: Probate applies when there is a Will.
+During Probate, final debts are settled, and legal title to property is formally passed from the decedent to his/her heirs.
 Usually, the first step is taken by the person named as Executor, or other interested person who has the original Will.
 When there is no Will, the process is called Administration.

 - Collection, inventory and appraisal of all assets that are subject to probate;